-- Tornado came through my jusirdiction.
-While I was unharmed and under no serious threat, trees were down; Power, Cable TV, and the Internet off - Tried my iPhone No luck: Data services not available.
-The voice telephone of the iPhone worked, but sporadically - Lesson: Cell phones are not reliable, even "smart" phones.
+- Tornado came through my area. - I was unharmed and under no serious threat.
+Trees were down and Power, Cable TV, and the Internet were off. - Tried my iPhone No luck: Data services not available.
+The voice telephone of the iPhone sporadically worked.
+Lesson learned: Cell phones are not reliable, even smart phones. - Tried other methods of communication with minimal results.